 Once you’re done shopping, you’re ready to earn cash back for your efforts.
-Currently, Checkout 51 has four offer-redemption methods:
+Currently, Checkout 51 has fiver offer-redemption methods:

 1. Upload Receipts

-The easiest way to provide proof of purchase is to upload a receipt to Checkout 51 that contains eligible rebate items.
+The easiest way to provide proof of purchase is to upload a photo of your receipt to Checkout 51 that contains eligible rebate items.
 You can upload receipts via the mobile app or desktop version, but using the app is faster.

 To be processed, receipts must contain:

 - The transaction total

 - All offers you’re claiming

 Long receipts require multiple photos.
 Uploading clear photos speeds up the processing time.

 Some offers require barcode scanning verification.
 If you claim a product with this requirement, a barcode scanner automatically appears in the app.
 Simply scan the barcode of the product and continue uploading your receipt.

 Checkout 51 is similar to apps like Ibotta in that you can link various store loyalty cards to your account to automatically earn cash back on eligible products.